• Home

 DeepSeek worked closely with Huawei to ensure its new model runs on the Chinese tech giant’s Ascend AI processors.
 On Friday, Huawei announced its Ascend processors would offer “full support” for DeepSeek’s models.

-Processing power is in short supply, as tech companies snap up GPUs, CPUs and memory chips in order to build more data centers and AI processors.
+Processing power is in short supply, as tech companies snap up GPUs, CPUs, and memory chips in order to build more data centers and AI processors.
 Chinese developers have an additional problem: U.S. export controls bar them from buying the most advanced processors made by companies like Nvidia.

 Ironically, these export controls may have helped Chinese AI startups, including DeepSeek, learn how to operate in a world of scarce processing power.
 Because Chinese developers have been forced to train and run models with limited resources, they had to come up with ways to make their models much more efficient.
-This power-efficiency has, in turn, allowed the Chinese developers to reduce prices substantially.
+This power efficiency has, in turn, allowed Chinese developers to reduce prices substantially.
 U.S. pressure also forced China’s semiconductor sector to accelerate plans to manufacture chips domestically.

 DeepSeek’s ability to train and run its model on Huawei chips could represent another step away from U.S. chipmakers like Nvidia and AMD.